CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 nucleus between the two images would be expected to be negative, whereas upon translocation, the correlation would be positive.

--  Click on the |Inline03| button and add the module *MeasureColocalization* located under the module category *“Measurement”.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.
+-  Click on the |Inline03| button and add the module *MeasureColocalization* located under the module category *“Measurement”.* Add it to the pipeline by clicking the |Inline12| button.

--  In this module, select “rawGFP” and “rawDNA” from the drop-down lists next to the two “Select an image to measure” settings.
+-  In this module, select “rawGFP” and “rawDNA” from the "Select images to measure" box.
+Leave the "Set threshold as percentage of maximum intensity for the images" to the default value of 15.0.

--  For the “Select where to measure correlation” setting, select “Within objects” and then select “Nuclei” from the “Select an object to measure” setting.
+-  For the “Select where to measure correlation” setting, select “Within objects” and then select “Nuclei” and "Cytoplasm" from the “Select objects to measure” box.

+-  For "Method for Costes thresholding", choose *"Faster"* from the drop-down list to reduce analysis time.

 **Measurement of the ratio of GFP in cytoplasm to GFP in nuclei:** Since we are interested in the transportation of GFP from the cytoplasm to the